dpark6060/GRP-13/grp13_container_export/README.md

 #### Subject-level customization with subject_csv and deid_template

 Requirements:
-* When providing a field to de-identify/anonymize, the field must both be represented in the subject_csv and deid_template files.
+* To update subject fields, the fields must both be represented in the subject_csv and deid_template files.
 * If a field is represented in both the deid_template and the subject_csv, the value in the deid_template will be replaced with the value listed in the corresponding column of the subject_csv for each